TheMightyAmondee/CustomDeathPenaltyPlus/README.md

 **Other Penalties**
 - A more realistic option for dying, disabled by default
-- A friendship penalty with Harvey and/or Maru
+- A friendship change with Harvey and/or Maru
 - More realistic spawn locations after death, includes new events, disabled by default
 - Apply a debuff after death, jinxed normally or burnt on Ginger Island, disabled by default